swiftlang/swift-evolution/proposals/0041-conversion-protocol-conventions.md

 * can be represented as and instantiated by: Convertible, Representable

 We also considered proposing separate conventions for instantiation by initializer and instantiation by factory method.
 Names potentially applicable to the latter include Building, Producer/Producing and Establishable.
 We rejected this approach for being too implementation oriented.

+## Response to Design Team Feedback

+The Standard Library design team raises the following concerns:

+> While we agree with the basic intention of the proposal, we don't agree with the proposed answer.
+>
+> In particular, we think the “LiteralConvertible” names are the only ones that can be improved upon by anything we've seen proposed or have been able to think of.
+In particular, swapping “Representable” and “Convertible” doesn't do anything to clarify directionality, and for us, “XXXConvertible” has exactly the connotation of “convertibility to XXX”

+**Our Response**

+We picked these names after significant research and consideration:

+* *Convertible* implies a commutative or two-way relation.
+For example, a convertible car can be converted to a sedan style or an open style.
+A convertible sofa can act as a bed or a sofa.
+Convertible suggests a R b as well as b R a.
+The word means to change into a different form and be used in a different way.

+* To *represent* means to serve as or to take the place of by accruing characteristics or qualities.
+This suggests that a R b is not the same as b R a.
+My lawyer can represent my legal interests but I cannot represent my lawyer in court.

+* To *create* means to produce something new and cause it to exist.
+This is semantically distant from initializing.
+The current (badly named) IntegerLiteralConvertible means "a conforming construct can use an integer literal to establish an instance of itself".

+> For the “Literalconvertible” names, we think the optimal answer would be to sink them into a subnamespace of Swift called “Swift.Syntax” and rename them by dropping “Convertible” (and changing StringInterpolationConvertible to InterpolatedStringLiteral).
+Lacking that language feature, we'd propose to underscore the canonical names of these protocols and create typealiases in an empty enum called “Syntax.”
+That would lead to, e.g. `extension ArraySlice : Syntax.ArrayLiteral, ...  {  }`
+>

+**Our Response**

+These are implementation details that fall outside the scope of our proposal.
+This proposal concerns itself with core semantic conventions for protocol names and does not address how those names are otherwise formed, structured, or applied.

+> We don't think there are enough real examples of outside the “Literal” category to start nailing down conventions for them.
+We only have 3 of those, and only 2 of them are particularly similar to one another.

+**Our Response**

+The semantics cover "converting to a type", "converting from a type", and "converting to and from a type".
+We have examples from our own code and from third party code on github that suggest conversion tasks are common enough that standardizing API naming conventions will be valuable.